-- in full compliance with the RCP, the company should work with the auditor to correct those deficiencies nonconformities fleetwide. - 18.
-If an auditor finds-discrepancies nonconformities on a boat(s) that preclude issuance of a letter of certification, the company should be expected to must correct those nonconformities throughout its fleet, not just on the vessels on which the discrepancies nonconformities were found.
-The auditor should satisfy him/herself that the nonconformities have been corrected fleetwide and should not be is not limited to checking the same vessels if he/she returns for a follow-up visit to verify that the discrepancies have been corrected such corrections. - 19.
-Upon receipt of a properly executed audit certification letter from a certified RCP auditor attesting to the AWO member's full compliance with the Responsible Carrier Program, transmitted by the AWO-recognized auditor training and certification organization that trained and certified the auditor, AWO will issue a Certificate of Compliance valid for the appropriate time period.
-AWO will not receive a copy of the completed audit tool or other details on the status of a member's compliance. - 20.
-AWO's certification of a member's Responsible Carrier Program is contingent on that company remaining a member in good standing of the association. - 21.
-If different auditors (audit companies) conduct a company's management and vessel audits, the company will need to provide letters of compliance from both auditors in order to receive a certificate of compliance from AWO. - 22.
-The audited member company "owns" the completed audit, and both the company and the auditor should retain copies of the documents.
+- a) If a vessel is unable to successfully complete an audit within the given time frame it must be taken out of service until such time as it can be brought into compliance, in order for the company to remain in compliance with the Responsible Carrier Program.
+If a vessel fails to pass its vessel audit, the auditor must immediately send a letter to the AWO-recognized auditor training and certification organization that trained and certified the auditor noting that the vessel or vessels is/are not in compliance with the Responsible Carrier Program as of the time and date the audit was completed.
+The AWO-recognized auditor training and certifying organization will notify the AWO Safety Department immediately. - 19.
+Upon receipt of a properly executed audit certification letter from a certified RCP auditor attesting to the AWO member's full compliance with the Responsible Carrier Program, including documentation of compliance with vessel audit requirements, transmitted by the AWO-recognized auditor training and certification organization that trained and certified the auditor, AWO will issue a Certificate of Compliance valid for the appropriate time period.
+AWO will not receive a copy of the completed audit tool or other details on the status of a member's compliance.

+- 20. AWO's certification of a member's Responsible Carrier Program is contingent on that company remaining a member in good standing of the association. - 21.
+The member company "owns" the completed audit, and both the company and the auditor should retain copies of the documents.
 Copies of the audit are provided to third parties only by the audited company or by the auditor at the audited company's request.
-The auditor should be available to discuss the audit results with a company's customer(s) at the audited company's request. - 23.
-A company is permitted to use an AWO-certified a certified RCP auditor to conduct an RCP audit in conjunction with another audit (e.g., ISM), effectively undergoing both audits at the same time and minimizing attendant financial costs and staff time.
+The auditor should be available to discuss the audit results with a company's customer(s) at the audited company's request. - 22.
+A company is permitted to use a certified RCP auditor to conduct an RCP audit in conjunction with another audit (e.g., ISM), effectively undergoing both audits at the same time and minimizing attendant financial costs and staff time.